Fraud and Scams

 Ways to protect yourself

 Often when using internet banking, you are sent a one-time passcode or password.
 Remember never to read this out to anyone over the phone, even if it comes from the person calling from your bank - a genuine provider will never ask for this.
+If your bank’s fraud department call you unexpectedly for example, think very carefully about what they are telling you before taking action.

 If you are at all unsure, tell the caller you need to call them back as you are busy and retry using the number on the company’s website or, if calling a bank, use the number on the back of your bank card.
 Make sure you end the call yourself (do not rely on the caller hanging up) and if possible use a different phone to start the next call, or make a call to a different person first before re-trying.